 I love pizza.
 You’re probably thinking, ‘who doesn’t?‘ but really, I’m pretty sure I love pizza more than the average joe.
 We eat it at least once a week, sometimes more.
 Bad day at work?
 Send the husband out for pizza!
 Great day at work?
 Let’s celebrate with pizza!
 Mediocre day at work?
 Seems like a good time to eat some pizza!
 You get my drift. =)

 While I’ll eat any type of pizza you put in front of me, I’m partial to thin crust – the crispier, the better.
 I’ve made many different pizza dough recipes in the past, but this one?
 Is truly amazing.
 My absolute favorite + THE BEST I’ve tried.
 Really!
 It’s so easy to prepare, requires ZERO rising time, + takes less than 10 minutes to bake from start to finish.
 The result?
 A light, crisp, flavorful pizza crust that provides the perfect base for whatever toppings fit your fancy.

-note: this recipe makes enough dough for two 12″ pizza crusts. each pizza serves roughly 2 adults as an appetizer, or 1 person as an entree, so if you only need to feed two people, you have two options.
+Note: This recipe makes enough dough for two 12″ pizza crusts.
+Each pizza serves roughly 2 adults as an appetizer, or 1 person as an entree, so if you only need to feed two people, you have two options.
 1) Halve the recipe.
 Easy peasy!
 Or my preferred option: 2) Use one pizza crust for dinner, put the rest of the dough in a ziploc in the fridge, then use it within the next few days for lunch.
 We used our first crust to make a pepperoni pizza for dinner, then I used the rest the next day to make a tomato, basil, asiago + mozzarella pizza for lunch.
 (For lots more food pictures, you can follow me on instagram.)
 YUM!

 makes TWO 12″ pizzas (serves 2-3 as an entree, 4 as an appetizer), adapted from the kitchn

 3/4 cups (6 ounces) of water